AnmolArora15/Loan-Prediction---ML-Problem/Dataset/Readme.md

-This folder contains all the daatsets.
+This folder contains train and test daatsets.